BrightID/dev-guides/docs/basic-integration.md

 ### Soulbound or Blind Signatures?

-Your app can use either Soulbound (API v5) or Blind Signatures (API v6) based on the requirements for your app.
+Your app can use either Soulbound (API v5) or Blind Signatures (API v6) based on your requirements.
 Both API versions will be supported indefinitely.

 > Soulbound (API V5)